THE UNIVERSITY OF CONNECTICUT HEALTH CENTER

 Estimated useful life means the estimated number of months or years that a capital asset will be able to be used for the purpose for which it was purchased.

-UCHC capital assets shall be depreciated over their useful lives using the useful lives listed in.
+UCH capital assets shall be depreciated over their useful lives using the useful lives listed in.

 Methods of Depreciation